arjunsahai/str3am/README.md

 Create a .env folder in the root and set `NEXT_PUBLIC_STUDIO_API_KEY`.

 You'll also need to create a lock using the Unlock Dashboard.
 After creating the lock update the config in `./components/WatchStream.tsx`.

+## Awards
+This project won $2000 Livepeer best use prize for EthSF hackathon.
+See [this link](https://ethglobal.com/showcase/str3am-tef4d) for details